MattyOL/Future_Forest-Project-1/README.md

 * The footer code was also taken from the previously mentioned walkthrough project with some changes added to best suit my project 1.

-* The font styles was also taken from love runnibng site which i really liked because its easy to read.
+* The font styles was also taken from love running site which i really liked because its easy to read.

 * The homepage video , the code used for this is from [w3schools ](https://www.w3schools.com/tags/tag_video.asp) i used this to get a understanding of how to implement videos onto html,css.